How to help employees find an individual health insurance plan for your ICHRA

 Overall, the interaction between ICHRA plans and premium tax credits can be complex, and employees should carefully consider their eligibility and the potential impact on their healthcare coverage and costs.

-If you, as a startup founder, are at once truly concerned with a) the ongoing wellness of your work force and b) not getting into the healthcare insurance business yourself, you can at least share this advice with your employees.
+If you, as a startup founder, are at once truly concerned with a) the ongoing fitness and financial wellness of your work force and b) not getting into the healthcare insurance business yourself, you can at least share this advice with your employees.
 Then you can sign them up for an ICHRA and let them make informed decisions on the government-run exchanges.

 Know when to say no